Top 4 Rail Journeys in Central Europe

 The train begins from Munich by edging around the north of the stunning Bavarian Alps and crosses seamlessly into Austria, as noted above, at Kufstein, where you should keep an eye out for the imposing fortress guarding the River Inn which dates back to the 14th century.
 The train then heads west through the Austrian province of Tyrol, following the course of the Inn.
 After lapsing briefly into darkness through a tunnel, you'll emerge in the regional capital, Innsbruck, with its incredible alpine views.
 The section from Innsbruck up to Brenner is the main highlight of the journey.
 The train heaves itself up over 915m (3000ft) as it twists and turns alongside the motorway connecting Innsbruck with Italy.
 If possible, head to the very back of the train, behind the cycle storage area, for dazzling views out of the rear window of the train as it traverses the mountain up to the summit.

-From the highest point the train then eases itself effortlessly into Italy, stopping for 15 minutes at Brenner, where you might be able to jump off and stretch your legs (don't stray from the train though!).
+From the highest point, the train then eases itself effortlessly into Italy, stopping for 15 minutes at Brenner, where you might be able to jump off and stretch your legs (don't stray from the train though!).

 Once on the Italian side of the pass, you begin a smooth and placid descent through the region of Süd Tirol (Alto Adige in Italian).
 This is an autonomous region of Italy that was once part of the Austrian Crown, so you might notice that station signs and train announcements are bilingual.
 The region is majority German-speaking and so you might even receive a cheerful "Grüß Gott" from your Italian ticket inspector!
 The train then wends its way through some further stunning scenery as it keeps pace with the Isarco River, a watercourse that faithfully accompanies your journey for the next 80km (50mi) or so.

-After a brief stop in Balzano, the dramatically jagged mountains begin to give way to more gently undulating landscape as you trundle out of the bilingual Alto Adige and into "Italy proper".
-When you stop at the stations of Trento and Rovereto, Lake Garda is only a few kilometres to the west.
+After a brief stop in Balzano, the dramatically jagged mountains begin to give way to the more gently undulating landscape as you trundle out of the bilingual Alto Adige and into "Italy proper".
+When you stop at the stations of Trento and Rovereto, Lake Garda is only a few kilometers to the west.

 Slowly, the train swings around to the left and Verona rolls into view ahead of you.
 Here the train joins the Milan-Venice mainline as it makes a brief stop in the setting for Shakespeare’s Romeo and Juliet before continuing onward to Venice.